The details to poise your writing for success

 the Ozarks

-There are two mentioned exceptions where “The” is actually a capitalized part of an official city name:
+However, CMS mentions two exceptions where “The” is actually a capitalized part of an official city name:

 The Hague, Netherlands